What is Sort in Excel?

 - We can sort from Largest to Smallest, Smallest to Largest in case of numbers.

-- In case of dates, we can sort from Oldest to Newest, Newest to oldest.
+- In the case of dates, we can sort from Oldest to Newest, Newest to oldest.

 This has been a guide to Sort in Excel.
-Here we will demonstrate SORT option in excel (Single Level and Multi-Level Sorting) along with excel example and downloadable excel templates.
+Here we will demonstrate the SORT option in excel (Single Level and Multi-Level Sorting) along with an excel example and a downloadable template.
 You may also look at these useful functions in excel –